ECburx/Idris2GL/README.md

 `$ idris2 -p idrisGL IdrisGL.idr` to load dependencies.

-### Showing a bmp file.
+### Showing a bmp file or showing pictures in other formats.

 - `samples/ShowBMP.idr`
-- Shows 4 possible ways to load, scale and show a bmp file, with each ways in different customization level.
+- `samples/ShowIMG.idr`
+- Use `display` function to show, sclare an image painlessly.
+- Or use SDL2 binding functions.

 ### Handling Key Presses Events

 - `samples/KeyPresses.idr`
 - Press [ Up | Down | LEFT | RIGHT ] buttons to switch between pics.

-### Showing pictures in other formats

-- `samples/ShowIMG.idr`
-- Shows 4 possible ways to load, scale and show a png file, with each ways in different customization level.